 The packing habits of Indians amuse me.
 Most always overpack and that too, by a huge margin!
 (That reminds me that an article on packing is overdue!
 I will roll it out soon) Changing hotels while moving between cities becomes a nightmarish experience if you have to constantly pack and unpack a huge amount of belongings.

 Here is a pro-tip to simplify it for you – Ditch all the items from your packing list that you feel you ‘might need’ and ditch 20% of the items from your packing list which you feel you ‘will definitely need.’
 I guarantee that you will not need either.
+Once you determine the items that you will be carrying along with you using the method that I just suggested, pack those items securely in the right kind of luggage option.
+Do not lug around huge bags unnecessarily.

 6. Checking in without checking out?